Efficient Autoregressive Inference for Transformer Probabilistic Models: Experiments

-\paragraph{Computational efficiency.} We benchmark wall-clock time for three key operations: autoregressive sampling, joint log-likelihood evaluation, and a full training step (forward and backward pass).
-All measurements are conducted on a unified codebase running on a single NVIDIA L40S GPU.
-We optimized all baselines beyond their public versions with KV caching, FlashAttention-2 \citep{dao2023flashattention2}, and compilation, achieving $3-10\times$ speedups over the original implementations to ensure a fair comparison.
+\paragraph{Computational efficiency.} Our method trades exact set-based AR updates for efficiency.
+We benchmark wall-clock time for: \textbf{(i)} autoregressive sampling, \textbf{(ii)} joint \arxiv{predictive density} evaluation, and \textbf{(iii)} a full training step (forward and backward pass), \arxiv{as well as \textbf{(iv)} peak memory usage}.
+All measurements use a unified codebase and run on a single NVIDIA L40S GPU.
+We optimized all baselines beyond their public versions with KV caching, FlashAttention-2 \citep{dao2023flashattention2}, and compilation, achieving $3-10\times$ speedups over original implementations to ensure fair comparison.
 For our method, we developed a custom Triton kernel to optimize memory access during batched sampling (details in \cref{app:efficiency_details}).
 Benchmarks in \cref{fig:sample-generation-time} use model architectures matching subsequent experiments with buffer size $K=16$.
-For sampling and likelihood evaluation: $M=16$ targets, batch size $B=256$.
+For sampling and \arxiv{predictive density} evaluation: $M=16$ targets, batch size $B=256$.
 For training: $M=256$ targets, batch size $B=128$.